Michael Thieke was born 1971 in Düsseldorf/Germany. He moved to Berlin in 1993 , since 2000 he lives also part time in Rome.

 In 2007 Michael joined the Uli Gumpert Workshop Band (CD: Suites).
 The band played concerts at Goethe Institut Rome, Philharmonie Berlin, Deutsches Historisches Museum Berlin, jazzwerkstatt festival New York, and others.

 In 2009 the group The Pitch was founded, with Koen Nutters (bass), Morten J. Olsen (vibraphone) and Boris Baltschun (reed organ).
 They have created a very personal musical language and a body of work ranging from quartet music to extended, large scale ensemble pieces involving guest musicians and further conceptual elements.
 Improvisation is an important element in their music, which is used as a generative device within specific shapes, structures and ideas for different pieces of music.Their piece ‘Frozen Orchestra’ focuses on slowly changing textures, pitch-set constellations and the subtle blending of instruments.
 Previous versions of 'Frozen Orchestra' have included Lucio Capece (bass clarinet), Chris Heenan (contrabass clarinet), Biliana Voutchkova (violin), Johnny Chang (viola), Okkyung Lee (cello), Nils Ostendorf (trumpet), Robin Hayward (tuba) and Valerio Tricoli (revox tape delay).
 As a Quartet they are currently engaged in what they call 'Liquid Music' which focusses on Pattern based structures and more rhythmic interplay in an environment of prescribed pitch combinations and specific kinds of interaction.
-The band toured Switzerland, Belgium and Holland in autumn 2009.
+The band toured Switzerland, Belgium, France and Holland in autumn 2009 and again in 2012.
 The concert in Brussels was released as an LP on gaffer records, entitled Transposition Zero.
-The Pitch Frozen Orchestra played several festivals, for example at GAS Festival Gothenburg and Sonic Acts Festival Amsterdam.
+The Pitch Frozen Orchestra played several festivals, for example at GAS Festival Gothenburg and Sonic Acts Festival Amsterdam and at Platform Project Moscow.

 Also in 2009 a new trio called Der lange Schatten was founded with Antonio Borghini on bass and Havard Wiik on piano.
 The band is working on material for a first release, that has been be recorded in 2012 at bau4 in Switzerland.
 The same year the trio did a radio live recording for the SWR radio, and concerts in Norway, Germany and Switzerland.